marchersimon/tldr-cpp/README.md

       --stem      In case you don't need fancy English.
 Enjoy pure information.
 (This version of the page will be searched in with --find)
       --sub       Get a list of all documented sub-commands --destroy   Remove the tldr cache and the tldr executable.
 This option is only available if tldr-cpp was installed manually
-  -h, --help:     Display help about tldr-cpp
+      --pr        Print a page being modified in an open PR, specifying the PR number (e.g. --pr 1234) -h, --help:     Display help about tldr-cpp
 ```